tagnja/hot-crawler/README.md

 ## What's hot-crawler

 **hot-crawler** is a web crawler about hot information on excellent websites.
 It can help you quickly access valuable information on many websites.
-It is compatible with multiple terminal devices, such as personal computers, mobile phones, and tablets.
+It is compatible with multiple devices, such as personal computers, mobile phones, and tablets.
 These websites are mainly composed of two languages, Chinese and English.
 As shown in the figure below.

 ![homepage](documents/hotcrawler-homepage-v2-pc.png)